The Awning

 Looking up into the insulated awning where that strip of ceiling was removed

-The tin roof and the flashing have been coated with a silvered aluminum paint
+The tin roof and the flashing have been coated with an aluminum paint